-By tracking customer profiles to compare and analyse their lifestyles and purchase behaviors, businesses can optimize their marketing strategies and increase sales.
-That’s good news for every area of the organization while delivering a personalized experienced to keep customers engaged.
+By tracking customer profiles to compare and analyse their lifestyles and purchase behaviours, businesses can optimise their marketing strategies and increase sales.
+That’s good news for every area of the organisation while delivering a personalised experienced to keep customers engaged.

 3. Customer Preferences